-The cost is £110 per 50 minute session (paid in advance), the first 15 minute consultation is free (click here to book a consultation).
+The cost is £120 per 50 minute session (paid in advance).
+My fees reflects my training and experience.
 This cost covers our session time, note-keeping, reflective practice, and supervision.
-I can also accept payment through Allianz, Aviva, Axa, Healix, Saga, Vitality Health, and WPA insurance*.
+I can also accept payment through Allianz, Aviva, Axa, Bupa, Healix, Saga, Vitality Health, and WPA insurance*.
 Depending on your provider I may ask you to pay for sessions directly and reclaim the cost.

 Sessions are paid in advance, and I kindly ask for at least one week's notice for cancellations.
 I will provide you with as much notice as possible if I should need to cancel a session.
 Non-attended and sessions cancelled within one week are charged at the full rate.

-Terms and conditions including details of confidentiality and data protection are provided from our first point of contact.
+Terms and conditions including details of confidentiality and data protection can be provided from our first point of contact.

 * If you are insured with a provider not named here please contact me as I can enquire with them.
 Costs may differ based on your insurer.

 Starting therapy can be scary.
 It can also be the start of a valuable journey that I would love to support you in.

 Psychological therapy is most often a form of talking therapy.
 This can help you to understand more about yourself, others, and your situation.

 Therapy may involve talking about your current experiences, exploring your past, or setting goals and finding solutions to specific issues in your life.